InfraBlockchain/infrablockchain-antelope/plugins/event_notification_plugin/README.md

 }
 ```

-If the transaction is expired, Yosemite node sends the corresponding response with `dropped` flag as true.
+If the transaction is expired, Infrablockchain node sends the corresponding response with `dropped` flag as true.
 ```json
 {
   "req_id": "2",